DEIB at Riverdale

 Community Engagement encompasses the co-curricular opportunities to engage in topics related to DEIB.
 This work is led by the Community Engagement Team (CET), which is made up of administrators, faculty, and staff on both campuses.
-The CET leads, organizes, and runs assembly programming; special events; heritage celebrations; adult, alumni, and student affinity programs; and some community of learning opportunities for faculty/staff, students, and families at Riverdale.
+This work includes but is not limited to assembly programming; heritage celebrations; adult, alumni, and student affinity programs; and some community of learning opportunities for students and families at Riverdale.

 What is Institutional Equity?

 Institutional Equity is the condition that would be achieved if one’s social identifiers no longer predicted, in a statistical sense, how one experiences the Riverdale community.
-When we use the term, we are thinking about institutional equity as part of the social justice framework and thus the work aims to address the root causes of inequities not just their manifestation.
-This includes examination and restructuring of policies, practices, attitudes, and cultural messages that reinforce differential outcomes or fail to eliminate them.
+When we use the term, we are thinking about institutional equity as part of social justice framework and thus the work aims to address root causes of inequities not just their manifestation.
+This includes examination and restructuring of policies, practices, attitudes and cultural messages that reinforce differential outcomes or fail to eliminate them.

 How does Institutional Equity link to the work of the CET?

-It creates the institutional structures and culture that allow the work of the CET to be an essential and ongoing celebration rather than a momentary outlet for faculty, staff, students, families, and alumni.
-Institutional Equity requires school leadership to move from thoughtful words to purposeful actionable steps and to create space for all community members to share critical feedback making Community Engagement programming part of a larger whole that is working to ensure that students, faculty/staff, and families feel seen, valued, and heard.
+Institutional Equity creates the institutional structures and culture that allows Community Engagement programming to be an essential celebration rather than a momentary outlet for faculty, staff, students, families, and alumni.
+Institutional Equity requires school leadership to move from thoughtful words to purposeful actionable steps and to create space for all community members to share critical feedback making Community Engagement programming part of a larger whole that is working to ensure that students, faculty/staff, families, and alumni feel seen, heard, and valued.

 How can I learn more about DEIB at Riverdale?